gt987/gt987.github.io/_posts/2018-01-28-A good movie to watch.md

 <img src="https://gt987.github.io/assets/images/Ebert/length.png" alt="">

 This quite surprising fact is not unique of Ebert's style but is instead a generic human behavior connected somehow with natural language.
-For those interested take a look at some occurrence of the log-normal distribution on this [Wikipedia entry](https://en.wikipedia.org/wiki/Log-normal_distribution#Occurrence_and_applications).
+For those interested you can read more about the occurrence of the log-normal distribution on this [Wikipedia entry](https://en.wikipedia.org/wiki/Log-normal_distribution#Occurrence_and_applications).

 ## NLP in Python